Water Milfoil Control

 Application of aquatic herbicide

-Depending on the size of your pond or lake, you may need to conduct treatment in sections, waiting 2 weeks between treatments until you have treated the entire body of water.
+Depending on the size of your pond or lake, you may need to conduct treatment in sections, waiting two weeks between treatments until you have treated the entire body of water.
 Reapplication may be necessary 21 days after the initial application is complete.
-Water Milfoil can be a stubborn weed to remove so monitoring your water is key and repeated application is crucial to get complete control.
+Water Milfoil can be a stubborn weed to remove, so monitoring your water is key, and repeated application is crucial to getting complete control.

 Prevention